dangtnh7904/traffic_congestion_process/README.md

 - Using structured schema to parse the raw JSON files
 - Flatten the nested structure
 - Select needed fields
-- Geometry aggregation
--- Consolidating and cleaning data
+- Consolidating and cleanindg data

 ### Processing Setup